SecureVibeBench: Benchmarking Secure Vibe Coding of AI Agents via Reconstructing Vulnerability-Introducing Scenarios: Introduction

-\phead{Limitations of Existing Benchmarks.} While existing benchmarks have made valuable progress, several critical limitations remain, as summarized in Table~\ref{table.comparison}, which render them inadequate and necessitate our work.
-Specifically, \ding{182} {\it Task Form}.
-Real-world software maintenance typically occurs at the repository level, where developers need to handle and edit multiple files and consider project-wide dependencies.
-In contrast, most benchmarks define their tasks at the function level, restricting the context to only a few preceding lines (e.g., import statements and a function signature), with agents then completing the remaining code. \ding{183} {\it Context Alignment}.
-Most existing benchmarks are constructed by synthesizing simplified coding scenarios from coarse-grained vulnerability descriptions (e.g., CWE\footnote{\href{https://cwe.mitre.org}{CWE (Common Weakness Enumeration)} is a catalog of common software and hardware security weaknesses.
-Each CWE item summarizes similar vulnerabilities into one category.} categories) instead of directly leveraging vulnerabilities from real-world code repositories.
-Even when using genuine data (e.g.,~\citet{dilgren2025secrepobench}) from real vulnerability databases, these works typically use coding contexts (e.g., repository structure, APIs, and documentation) from the time of vulnerability fixing or discovery, rather than from the point of introduction.
-This produces mismatched contexts that fail to capture how vulnerabilities were originally introduced by humans and thereby undermines the realism of evaluation. \ding{184} {\it Evaluation}.
-The evaluation scope of prior benchmarks remains limited.
-Functional correctness, which is a prerequisite for meaningful security evaluation~\citep{vero2025baxbench}, is rarely considered in them.
-More importantly, most benchmarks focus only on predefined vulnerability categories, neglecting the fact that code agents may introduce entirely new security risks and therefore lack mechanisms to detect them.
+\phead{Limitations of Existing Benchmarks} We argue that a realistic and fair secure coding evaluation requires placing code agents in the exact real-world scenarios where human developers originally introduced vulnerabilities.
+This approach allows us to observe whether agents replicate human errors or introduce novel security risks.
+Accordingly, we pose the following question: \textbf{When placed in the same coding scenario where a human introduced vulnerabilities, do code agents also produce insecure code?} However, we find that prior works fail to answer this essential question from three aspects, as summarized in Table~\ref{table.comparison}: \ding{182} {\it Task Form}.
+Real-world software engineering tasks typically occur at the repository level where developers need to handle and edit multiple files.
+In contrast, most benchmarks define their tasks at the function level, and restrict the scope of code editing to a single file. \ding{183} {\it Context Alignment}.
+Previous research typically synthesizes artificial coding scenarios from vulnerability catalogs like CWE\footnote{\href{https://cwe.mitre.org}{CWE (Common Weakness Enumeration)} is a catalog of software and hardware security weaknesses.
+Each item (CWE-XXX) groups similar vulnerabilities into one category.}.
+Although some works draw examples from real vulnerability databases (e.g., ~\citet{dilgren2025secrepobench}), they adopt simplified settings like fill-in-the-middle, which cannot reflect the requirements and code versions where human developers originally introduced vulnerabilities in the past.
+This misalignment makes a discrepancy between benchmark evaluation and real vulnerability introduction. \ding{184} {\it Evaluation}.
+Some benchmarks do not consider functional correctness, the prerequisite for meaningful security evaluation~\citep{vero2025baxbench}.
+Besides, most of them focus solely on predefined vulnerability instances, neglecting the fact that code agents may introduce entirely new security risks and therefore lack a mechanism to detect them.